Officials consider future of Arizona State Fairgrounds

-State officials, architects and neighbors of the Arizona State Fairgrounds say major changes are needed for the crumbling state-owned site to remain viable.
+Major changes are needed for the crumbling Arizona State Fairgrounds to remain viable, state officials, architects and neighbors of the site said.

-The Arizona Republic reports state officials have floated ideas to move the fairgrounds from its current midtown Phoenix site while preservation advocates say the property and its historic Depression-era buildings should stay.
+While state officials have floated ideas to move the fairgrounds from its current midtown Phoenix location, some residents of nearby historic neighborhoods and preservation advocates said the property and its historic Depression-era buildings should stay, The Arizona Republic reported Wednesday.

+"This is, has been and should ever be a point of pride for the state," said Don Ryden, a historic preservation architect.

 The governor's office, fair board and state historic preservation office invited residents to participate in a four-day planning session last weekend to generate ideas for the future of the fairgrounds, which have been in existence for more than a century.